danielpreotiuc/textrank/README.md

 # TextRank

 ## Description

 This is an implementation of the TextRank algorithm for keyword extraction from documents.
-It adapts the PageRank algorithm to documents and was (originally published in 2004)[https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf].
+It adapts the PageRank algorithm to documents and was [originally published in this article](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).

 ## Usage